executablebooks/sphinx-book-theme/docs/launch.md

 ### Live code cells with Thebelab

-Thebelab asks for a BinderHub kernele *under the hood* and converts all of your code cells into *interactive* code cells.
+[Thebelab])http://thebelab.readthedocs.org/) asks for a BinderHub kernel *under the hood* and converts all of your code cells into *interactive* code cells.
 This allows users to run the code on your page without leaving the page.